comprobo25/comprobo25.github.io/assignments/warmup_project.md

 #### Part 2

 Write a ROS node that, 10 times a second, publishes a message of type ``visualization_messages/Marker``.
 The marker message you publish should specify to rviz to create a sphere at position x=1m and y=2m in the Neato's odometry coordinate system (odom).
 It is up to you how large and what color to make the sphere.
 Information on the visualization_messages/Marker message can be found [here](http://wiki.ros.org/rviz/DisplayTypes/Marker).
 Place your screenshot in a subdirectory called **screenshots**.
-Try changing the coordinate frame for your sphere to **base_link**, how does the behavior of the visualization change?
+Try changing the coordinate frame for your sphere to **base_link**.
+How does the behavior of the visualization change?
+Try changing the coordinate frame for your sphere to a different coordinate system (e.g.,  **left_wheel_link**).
+How does the behavior of the visualization change?

 You do not have to turn in anything for this part.